-- Deeply discounted tickets on Liftopia.com.
+1. Find deeply discounted tickets.
 Know when and where you plan to ski?
 Head to Liftopia.com and buy your tickets in advance for up to 90% off regular price.
 Liftopia sells discounted, date-specific lift tickets, rentals and lessons to more than 150 resorts in North America.
 You must buy in advance for the date you plan to ski, so purchase early if you are planning to go over a holiday.
 Mountain Sports Club’s annual $35 membership unleashes BOGO tickets and other savings.

-- Buy your tickets in advance at local retail shops, or at Costco, REI or even the local grocery store.
+2. Buy your tickets in advance at local retail shops, or at Costco, REI or even the local grocery store.
 Some local ski shops offer discounted lift tickets when buying at the shop, but search online to find area-specific deals.
-For Utahns, Canyon Sports and AJ Motion Sports offer great discounts.
-REI and Costco members can purchase discounted tickets in stores, but you will need to check with a local store to find out which tickets are available.
+For example, in Utah, Canyon Sports, AJ Motion Sports and See ‘n Ski offer discounts.
+REI and Costco members can purchase discounted tickets in stores, but you will need to check with your local store to find out which tickets are available.
 Grocery stores such as Kroger (branded King Soopers and City Market in Colorado) often partner with ski resorts to sell discounted tickets at their Customer Service Desk.

-- BOGO FREE Lift Tickets with Shell Fuel Purchase.
-Skiers in California, Colorado, Michigan, Nevada, Ohio, Oregon and Washington can receive a BOGO voucher for participating ski resorts with the purchase of 10 gallons of gasoline or more at Shell stations.
-The 2014 info is not posted yet, but visit skifreedeals.com for dates and details for this promotion.
+3. BOGO FREE lift tickets with Shell fuel purchase.
+Skiers in Colorado and Michigan can receive a BOGO voucher for participating ski resorts with the purchase of 10 gallons of gasoline or more at select Shell stations beginning in January 2017.
+Visit skifreedeals.com for dates and details for this promotion.

-- Discounted tickets for new skiers during January’s Learn to Ski or Snowboard Month.
-2014 program details are not yet available, but this month brings great beginner packages that include lift tickets, rentals, and lessons at a minimal cost so newbies can get captivated by snowsports.
+4. Discounted lifts, lessons and rentals for newbies during January’s Learn to Ski or Snowboard Month.
+This nationwide program offers great beginner packages that include lift tickets, rentals and lessons at a minimal cost so newbies can get captivated by snowsports.
 Check for individual resort details here.
 Also, free or cheap cross-country and snowshoeing events across the country’s snowbelt are offered during Winter Trails Day (usually one day or one weekend at each venue).